nus-cs2103/website-base/admin/weeklySchedule.md

 <span class="text-danger">**The hard deadline** for weekly tasks is the following lecture</span> i.e., do this week's task before the next week's lecture.

-**We are not strict with most interim weekly project deadlines** i.e., we'll not penalize you even if you occasionally miss those deadlines, as long as you catch up soon enough (within a few days after the hard deadline).
+{% if not cs2113 %}**We are not strict with most interim weekly project deadlines** i.e., we'll not penalize you even if you occasionally miss those deadlines, as long as you catch up soon enough (within a few days after the hard deadline).{% endif %}

 **It's OK to make occasional mistakes in weekly tasks** (making mistakes is a natural part of learning new things after all).
 If a weekly task was not accepted as 'done' due to a mistake you made, go ahead and rectify the mistake as soon as you can -- our grading scripts will not penalize such mistakes if they are corrected soon after.
 </div>